LTLA/SingleRBook-old/docs/bulkref.md

+This is probably because - despite what its name might suggest - the dataset obtained by `GrunHSCData()` actually contains more than HSCs.
 If we restrict our analysis to the sorted HSCs (obviously) and remove one low-quality batch (see [the analysis here](https://osca.bioconductor.org/merged-hcsc.html#quality-control-12) for the rationale) we can see that the distribution of cell type labels is more similar to what we might expect.